 When a senior is diagnosed with dementia, their social life is often one of the first things to decline.
 Many people forget that humans are social beings who need friends and social interaction regardless of their mental condition.
-Whether your loved one visits with friends or relies on a trusted Arkansas caregiver for companionship, socialization offers numerous benefits to seniors with dementia.
+Whether your loved one visits with friends or relies on a trusted Hot Springs caregiver for companionship, socialization offers numerous benefits to seniors with dementia.

 Preserves Memory Retention

 Research has found that seniors who have a large social network preserve more memory even after being diagnosed with Alzheimer’s and other forms of dementia.
 A 2004 study published in the Journal of the American Medical Association theorizes that it helps to reduce dementia and memory-related symptoms by keeping the brain active.

 Reduces Risk of Depression

 Seniors with dementia often live with other mental illnesses such as depression and anxiety.
 Depression can be particularly difficult for a person with dementia to fight without help.
 A 2008 study by Dr. Lisa F. Berkman of Harvard T.H.
 Chan School of Public Health found that even minor social engagement could prevent seniors from developing depression.